ClayCore/fileDiff/README.md

 ### Prerequisites

+#### Dependencies:
+GCC, Clang or MSVC/VS
+: For compiling

+CMake version >=3.21
+: for building the project

+Python >=3.11.5
+: optional, shorthand build scripts and tasks in `/.vscode/tasks.json`

+#### Platforms:
+Currently only Windows and Linux is supported.

 #### Build:
 GCC, Clang and MSVC are *technically* supported, however the project's only been tested with GCC and Clang.